Privacy Policy

 2. Data protection principles

-In relation to your personal data, we will seek to ensure that the data are:
+In relation to your personal data, our privacy management framework is designed to ensure that such personal data are:

 • processed fairly, lawfully and in a transparent way (“lawfulness, fairness, transparency”).